 Leadership, The Southgate Way By Maj Colin Oliver.
 As we get over the disappointment of an England World Cup Semi-Final defeat, one positive everyone is agreed upon is the successful leadership of manager Gareth Southgate.
 It is he who is credited with the turnaround of the England team from National embarrassment to worthy competitors.
 It’s…Details

 Junior Officer Leadership

-This blog was stared because there is a wealth of experience that Junior Officers should be able to tap into.
+This blog was stared because there is a wealth of Junior Officers leadership experience that you should be able to tap into.
 Check out these leadership videos with some training suggestions, either for you or for your team.
 There are selected podcasts here.
 And amongst all the reading you could be doing, don’t forget that every war story is full of leadership reflection if you look for it.
-The articles below are here to guide and advise you.
+If you want more our leadership book thoughts and recommendations are here.
+The articles below are also here to guide and advise you.

 If you wanted the latest leadership advice, written by and for Army leaders like you, then subscribe to The Army Leader and you’ll get it straight into your inbox.